 If you are using any other web browser, do the same for it as well.
 Once the data is cleared, check if the Single sign-on feature is working.

 If you don’t have the required credentials or even the preferences value to enable Single Sign-on feature on your PC, contact the office administrator.

 Your administrator can help you better diagnose the issue and also help you fix it.

-Single Sign-on in Windows is a handy feature that allows the users to access multiple applications without having to enter username and password for each app.
+The single sign-on in Windows is a handy feature that allows the users to access multiple applications without having to enter the username and password for each app.

 And if you encounter any issues while using the service, these troubleshooting tips should help you resolve it.